-Now, use your pointing trowel to fill the gaps.
-It’s important that the trowel is smaller than the larger gaps so you can fill them properly.
-Pack the mortar very tightly.
-If it is overfilled, it’s fine, as you can smooth off the excess later.
+Use the pointing trowel to fill the gaps.
+The trowel is smaller than the larger gaps so you can fill them.
+Pack it tight.
+If you fill the cracks with too much, remove the excess after it dries.

 Let It Dry Halfway

-After the mortar has dried enough that you can barely leave a thumbprint, scrape the excess off and leave a smooth surface.
-After that, you can finish the facing or leave it as it is.
-Keep in mind that it will take about a month before the mortar hardens all the way.
+After it has dried, scrape off the excess and give it a smooth surface.
+You can finish the facing or leave it the way it is.
+It will take about a month before it hardens.

 How To Make Mortar

-Here are the three main ways to make mortar.
+Here are the three ways to make it:

 Portland Cement, Lime and Sand

-This is the historical method and still works quite well.
-If you want to make a strong Type S mortar, this is what you’d use.
+This is the oldest method and works well.
+This is good to make strong Type S.

 How To Mix:

-Start off with water.
+Start with water.
 Put 2/3 to 3/4 of the water into the mixer.
 Then add the cement and lime.
-Lastly, add the sand.
-Then, use the last bit of water slowly until it is the right texture.
+Add the sand last.
+Use the last of the water until you have the right texture.
 Mix for about five minutes.

 If you want stiff, strong mortar, use less water.
-If you want thinner, wet mortar, use more water.
-Always opt for not adding enough water because you can always add more later.
-But you can’t take any water away.
+If you want thinner, use more water.
+Always opt for not adding enough water because you can add more later.
+You can’t remove any water.

-- 18 to 20 shovelfuls of Masonry Sand
+- 18 to 20 shovel scoops of masonry sand.

 How To Mix:

-Start off with water.
-Put 2/3 to 3/4 of the water into the mixer.
-Then add the sand.
-Just like before, use part of the remaining water slowly until it is the right texture.
+Start with water.
+Pour 2/3 to 3/4 of the water in the mixer.
+Next, add the sand.
+Use the remaining water until it is the right texture.
 Mix for about five minutes.

-This is by far the easiest mortar to make.
-It is just like masonry mortar only has the sand added too.
-So all you have to do is add water.
+This is the easiest to make.
+It is like masonry mix and has the sand added too.
+The only thing you must do is add water.